-It will teach them about centre of gravity, balance and counterweights… as well as how to make something cool from nothing more than toilet roll tubes!
+A great way to teach your kids about centre of gravity and balance… as well as how to make something cool from nothing more than toilet roll tubes!

 It also has some cool features… such as a see-through head, and arms that rotate up and down and move the robot’s steel heart!

 If you’d like to make your own balancing robot using counter weights, just follow the instructions below, good luck.

 LEARN how to transform the stuff around you into fun and useful things: